 - Get yourself some fancy salt like Maldon to sprinkle on top (optional but also highly recommend).

-- First cream the butter and sugars together in a bowl with a wooden spoon or spatula until a paste forms.
+- First cream the butter and sugars together in a bowl.
+Use a wooden spoon or spatula until a paste forms.
 Then add the egg and vanilla and mix until combined.

 - Add the flour, baking powder, baking soda, and kosher salt.
 Mix until the cookie dough forms.
 Next add in the chocolate chips.
 Save a handful to add to the top of each scoop of dough before baking.
 Mix until the cookie dough forms.
 Next add in the chocolate chips at this point.
 Save a handful to add to the top of each scoop of dough before baking.

 - Scoop out uniform scoops using an ice cream or large cookie scoop.
 If you only have a tablespoon, use two per each scoop.

 - Preheat oven to 350° F. Prepare a cookie sheet with parchment paper.
 Press the extra bits of chocolate onto the frozen dough scoops and bake for 12-14 mins depending on how crispy you like the edges.
 Sprinkle with Maldon when they come out of the oven, let cool for 3 mins and devour.

 How to store and freeze

 Storing: Honestly you shouldnt need to know this because you should just eat all the cookies but if you need to store them, store them in an airtight container or ziplock bag on your counter.

 Freezing: Place the cookie dough balls or baked cookies in a freezer safe bag if you want to freeze them.